Newly licensed driver plate: United Kingdom

 All new drivers in the United Kingdom, upon receipt of a provisional licence, must display L plates at all times and be accompanied by another driver who is over 21 years of age and has held a full and valid licence for the type of vehicle being driven for at least three years.
 In Wales either red L plates or red D plates (dysgwr, 'learner') are permitted, due to the bilingual legislation in force within the country, while a learner is driving the vehicle.

 In Northern Ireland, drivers with L plates must not exceed 45 mph.

 After learners have passed a driving test for the appropriate vehicle, they may opt to display green P-plates (P for probationary) (in England, Scotland or Wales) to show that they have less experience than other drivers.
 These plates are voluntary and not required by law or the Highway Code.

 L plates are required to be displayed at all times whilst riding a motorcycle or moped of no more than 125 cc after passing motorcycle compulsory basic training (CBT) but before passing a full motorcycle practical test.

-L plates have become a common part of hen party costumes in UK, with the bride-to-be often wearing them on her body.